What’s the Quietest, Noise Canceling Helmet? Our Top 3 Picks

 I heard environmental noises I wanted to hear because I heard a lot less of the constant droning of engine and wind noise.
 Those were reduced to a faint whine, whereas the sound of an upcoming car wasn’t tuned out in quite the same way.

-I don't have any scientific evidence for this, I only have my own experiences on the road for thousands of miles wearing AirPods.
-I really like them as normal headphones as well, and especially when used with noice cancelling on but no music (or soft music) I find they make hearing traffic and other important environmental cues around me when riding a lot easier.
+I don’t have any scientific evidence for this, I only have my own experiences on the road for thousands of miles wearing AirPods.
+I really like them as normal headphones as well.

-If you use any phone that’s not Apple, for top-end noise-cancelling earbuds, go for the Sony WF-1000XM4s.
+If you have some insane hate for Apple but still want premium noise cancelling buds, go for the Sony WF-1000XM4s.
 They regularly top lists of the best earbuds and for good reasons.
 No unwanted noise is getting through these babies.

 At the cheaper end of the noise-cancelling earbud spectrum are the Earfun Air Pros.
 The noise-cancelling tech is more basic than other options, but then again they won’t have you cursing if one falls down the storm drain as you lift off your lid.